Committed to serving as an advocate for Illinois libraries

 Continue to work with our partner organization, the Association of Illinois School Library Educators (AISLE) on an eventual goal to have a licensed school librarian in all schools in the state.
 ILA and AISLE recognize this is a long-term goal with interim steps, strategic alliances, and other approaches to be developed.
 ILA will continue to work with AISLE to outline a strategy.
 Currently, there are several pieces of legislation in the Illinois General Assembly:

 -HJR 9 Media Literacy Task Force: ILA and AISLE support this legislation, and had advocated for the addition of a licensed school librarian as one of the appointees.
 No such explicit addition was made, although school librarians are certainly eligible to serve.
-As of the close of the spring session, it is on the Calendar Order of Resolutions and we expect to be adopted in the fall.
+As of the close of the spring session, it was on the Calendar Order of Resolutions and expired on July 2.
+We will seek to have this move in the veto session.
 At that time ILA and AISLE will submit a nomination to the appointing official.

 -HR 10 No EDTPA: This legislation, which proposes eliminating the EDTPA test as a requirement for professional educator licensure in Illinois, was adopted and is a non-binding recommendation to the Illinois State Board of Education.